 “Dementors are dark creatures that consume human happiness, creating an ambiance of coldness, darkness, misery and despair.
 Because of their power to drain happiness and hope from humans, they have been set the duty of being guards at Azkaban, where they prevent the prisoners from having the will or ability to escape .”

 I have mentioned in another post that your comfort zone is a prison.
 That prison being Azkaban and the dementors are your ego.
 You can’t escape your prison if you don’t check your ego at the door.
 Your ego does not like change, it wants to be in control and it definitely wants things to stay the same.
 If it doesn’t what happens… your ego has a meltdown.

-Not saying that you shouldn’t be productive, but you should prioritize the things that will serve you much more than busywork.
+Not saying that you shouldn’t be productive, but you should prioritize the things that will serve you much more than busy work.
 I have since learned that getting done what you need to get done to feel accomplished is the way to go.
 Since those days I have let go of trying to do everything all in one day.
-If I didn’t finish said things I would beat myself up about it.
+If I didn’t finish saying things I would beat myself up about it.

 This constant fear of doing everything pushes you to the edge of being mentally and emotionally exhausted.